gazebosim/docs/jetty/install_windows_src.md

      your `conda` environment with:

      ```bash
-     rm -rf <workspace_name>
+     rm -rf <workspace_name>  # gz-ws was used as workspace_name in this document
      ```

   3. If you want to keep the source code, you can remove the `install` / `build` / `log` directories as desired, leaving the `src` directory.

-  4. Last, if you do not need the conda environment anymore, you can remove it with
+  4. Last, if you do not need the Pixi environment anymore, you can remove it with

      ```bash
-     conda deactivate
-     conda remove --all --name <env_name>
-     # or conda remove --all --prefix <path_to_env> if you installed to custom path
+     rm -fr <pixi_env_path>  # "gazebo" was used as pixi_env_path in this document
      ```

 ## Troubleshooting